VincenzoMele/obd2-signalk/README.md

 image.
 You can connect to the OBD via TCP or Serial Port.

--TCP: by inserting IP address and Port;
+- TCP: by inserting IP address and Port;
--Serial Port: by inserting serial path and baud rate.
+- Serial Port: by inserting serial path and baud rate.

 if you have a device bluetooth interface, it must be paired and connected with rfcomm!.